dgraph-io/dgraph-docs/content/graphql/authorization/directive.md

 ## Authorization rules

-A valid type and rule looks like the following.
+A valid type and rule looks like the following:

 ```graphql
 type Todo @auth(